dgelven1/Udacity-Self-Driving-Car-/CarND-Behavioral-Cloning-P3/README.md

-## Overview
+## Project Overview
 ---

 The goal of this project was to apply the deep learning knowledge gained from the Self-Driving Car NanoDegree to clone the behavior of a vehicle, which would then allow this vehicle to be driven autonomously around a track in a simulation environement.
 Data was collected while manually driving the vehicle around a provided test track.
 This data was then used as training data for the convolutional neural network.
 After the model was trained, the model was used to drive the vehicle autonomosly around the same test track to mimic the behavior of the actual driver.

 During data collection, also known as training mode within the simulator, user generated driving data was recorded in the forms of images from three on board cameras and vehicle control data, such as steering angle, throttle, brake, and speed data.
 For this project, we were only interested in the camera images and steering angle data.
 A convolutional neural network was built using the Keras deep learning frame work.
-The camera and steering angle data was feed to the networ as training data, which then output final weights to be used during autonomous driving mode.
+The camera and steering angle data was feed to the network as training data, which then output final weights to be used during autonomous driving mode.

 Below you will find the data augmentation and model architecture/techniques I used to achieve these goals and successfully complete the project.